by Texas Homesteader ~

 “Several years ago we did some studies with one of the specialists on soapberry trees.
 So I have sent this to the Master Gardeners that were involved at that time.
 We all agree this is the soapberry tree.”

-I’m also in the process of testing it as a natural shampoo too.
-I’ll soak soapberries in water for 6 weeks, swirling the mixture from time to time.
-I may infuse my soapy mixture with rosemary for an extra healthy-hair boost.
-Then I’ll strain the mixture, dilute it and use it for a natural shampoo.
+When it’s completely infused I’ll strain the mixture, dilute it, add a small amount of baking soda and use it for a natural shampoo.
 A friend of mine does this and says it does a fantastic job cleaning her hair, and no conditioner is needed.
-I’ll be sure to share how that goes!

 Want To Read More About Soapberries?